 I can only conclude that folks who don't like the idea of such intervention just don't understand that photography has always been about a constructed reality.
 But it's a reality that you, as artist and creator, are responsible for and, as such, allows you to record, celebrate, alert, educate, influence and, in doing so, be a conduit for change.

-Brugge is a visual delight.
-Museums, architecture and, just a few blocks away from the tourists crowds, everyday life in a historically rich, UNESCO world heritage centre.
+Bruges is a visual delight.
+Museums, architecture and, just a few blocks away from the tourist crowds, everyday life in a historically rich, UNESCO world heritage centre thrive.
 Narrow streets and canals abound and, with driving restricted to certain streets and only to local residents, the sense of calm and history is maintained.
-I loved my time in Brugge and hope to spend a month or more in this lovely part of Belgium at some stage in the future.
+I loved my time in Bruges and hope to spend a month or more in this lovely part of Belgium at some stage in the future.